mseok/stylizing_textimage/README.md

 </code></pre>
 - usage is almost same with test
 - but this require the images in datasets/Capitals_colorGrad64/
-- you can have multiple location and output_name.
+- you can have generate outputs using all savefiles stored in pretrained_location
+- output file name is automatically saved as output_{exp anme}_{save_file_number}.png
 - if you end with setting type below
 ~~~shell
 $ bash scripts/run_test.sh